Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Conclusions

 \section{Conclusions}

-We conducted a multi-wavelength campaign during the re-brightening of the nuclear transient AT2019aalc associated with a high-energy neutrino event.
-We found that the second optical flare is more luminous and decays slower than the first one.
-Both flares evolve rapidly and with constant color.
-The UV emission peaks at extremely high luminosities (at $\approx10^{44}$\,erg/s).
-The re-brightening is accompanied by an IR flare, similarly to the first flare when it was explained with dust echo emission.
+We conducted a multi-wavelength campaign during the re-brightening of the nuclear transient AT2019aalc, which have been associated with a high-energy neutrino event.
+We found that the second optical flare was more luminous and decayed slower than the first one.
+Both flares rose rapidly and with constant color.
+The UV emission peaked at extremely high luminosities (at $\approx10^{44}$\,erg/s).
+The re-brightening was accompanied by an IR flare, similarly to the first flare, when it was explained with a dust echo emission.
 An X-ray flare peaked before the optical/UV emission, preceding two subsequent flares that were nearly an order of magnitude brighter and predominantly blackbody in nature.
-The X-ray flares are very soft which explains the unusually strong He\,{\sc ii} lines.
+The X-ray flares are very soft, which explains the unusually strong He\,{\sc ii} lines.
 In the optical spectra, persistent Bowen fluorescence lines were detected over a year after the second flare.
-With VLBI we clearly detect a non-thermal radio source which favors an AGN-like origin.
+With VLBI, we clearly detect a non-thermal radio source, which favors an AGN-like origin.
 The radio flux monitoring revealed a long-term flare and an inverted spectrum above $9$\,GHz, which is likely explained by a newly ejected, self synchrotron-absorbed outflow component.
 Altogether, our results suggest a Bowen Fluorescence Flare classification of AT2019aalc.
 We also classify AT2019aalc as an Extreme Coronal Line Emitter.

 The two distinct optical flares might be attributed to the partial disruption of a single star within an AGN environment.
-The stellar debris-disk interaction in such a system could result in complex light curve variations e.g., the plateau observed in optical/UV \citep{tdes_in_agn_2}.
-A TDE-related scenario provides an explanation not only for the suddenly enhanced activity of the nucleus but also for the high metallicity of the disk gas which was notably suggested by TDE-AGN simulations \citep{2024MNRAS.527.8103R}.
+The stellar debris-disk interaction in such a system could result in complex light curve variations, e.g., the plateau observed in optical/UV \citep{tdes_in_agn_2}.
+A TDE-related scenario provides an explanation for the suddenly enhanced activity of the nucleus.
 Future observations will help us to better understand the nature of AT2019aalc: a repeating TDE would lead to a roughly periodic flaring, while some other AGN activity would lead to erratic future flares.